aandr26/AWS-SAP-C01-Study-Guide/docs/10_Deployment_and_Operations/10e_OpsWorks/OpWorks_Overview.md

 * **Exam Tips:**
   * Pretty much only choose when you need Chef or Puppet.
-    * When you already have one
+    * When you already have one.
     * Requirement to automate
     * If Recipes, Cookbook or Manifests are mentioned.
   * Global service, but you can choose the region to deploy into.